-Lenika Cruz is an associate editor at The Atlantic, where she covers culture.
+Lenika Cruz is a senior associate editor at The Atlantic, where she covers culture.

 Yonkers finally complies with an order to build public housing, causing a mixed response of triumph, outrage, and acceptance from residents.